ObjectStackObjectStack

 new AppPlugin(BiPlugin) // Load into host

-app-host — Multi-App Composition
+Multi-App Composition Pattern

-Demonstrates the Platform Server pattern: one host loading multiple apps and plugins.
+The production server at apps/objectos/ demonstrates the Platform Server pattern: one host loading multiple apps and plugins.
 This is how you'd run ObjectStack in production with multiple teams' apps.

-// examples/app-host/objectstack.config.ts
+// apps/objectos/objectstack.config.ts

 import { defineStack } from '@objectstack/spec';